I'm going to be completely honest here: I sometimes avoid telling people that I'm a travel blogger when I first meet them.

 I do want to point out, though, that the ways I've decided to monetize my site and make more income are not necessarily the ways that all other bloggers go about it.
 Blogging is a relatively new field as far as careers go, so there's no “one size fits all” way to go about making money.

 There's also no guarantee that another blogger who tried to make money in the exact same ways would have the same amount of success.
-I'm very lucky that I've been able to turn what started out as a hobby into my career, but it's taken a lot of time and patience – and I STILL don't know if it's sustainable in the long term.
+I'm very lucky that I've been able to turn what started out as a hobby into my career, but it's taken a lot of time and patience – my blog turns 10 this year!!

 Did I cover all your burning questions?
 What else do you want to know about what I do?